Chiamaka-Rita/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Data Analysis Question.md

 | pro annual    | 63            |
 | churn         | 71            |

 ### Q4.
-What is the customer count and percentage of customer plans after their initial free trial?
+What is the customer count and percentage of customer plans who have churned rounded to 1 decimal place?
 ``` SQL
 SELECT COUNT(DISTINCT customer_id) AS churned_customers, ROUND(100.0 * COUNT(DISTINCT customer_id)/(SELECT COUNT(DISTINCT customer_id) FROM foodie_fi.subscriptions), 1) AS churned_percentage
 FROM foodie_fi.subscriptions fs